All Smoke? Opium Propaganda in the Syonan Shimbun

 -

 Jie Li, “A National Cinema for a Puppet State: The Manchurian Motion Picture Association,” in The Oxford Handbook of Chinese Cinemas, ed.
 Carlos Rojas and Eileen Cheng-yin Chow (New York: Oxford University Press, 2019), 79, 89.
-(From National Library, Singapore, call no. RSING 791.430951 OXF-ART]); “Film Shows Chinese Revolt Against British Imperialism,” Syonan Shimbun, 13 May 1943, 2; “Story of Britain’s Introduction of Opium into China,” Syonan Shimbun, 3 August 1944, 2.
+(From Central Public Library, library@chinatown and Punggol Regional Library, call no. 791.430951 OXF-ART]); “Film Shows Chinese Revolt Against British Imperialism,” Syonan Shimbun, 13 May 1943, 2; “Story of Britain’s Introduction of Opium into China,” Syonan Shimbun, 3 August 1944, 2.
 (From NewspaperSG) ↩

 -